lllyasviel/IC-Light/README.md

 Using the above light stage as an example, the two images from the "appearance mixture" and "light source mixture" are consistent (mathematically equivalent in HDR space, ideally).

+We imposed such consistency (using MLPs in latent space) when training the relighting models.

+As a result, the model is able to produce highly consistent relight - so consistent that different relightings can even be merged as normal maps!
+Despite the fact that the models are latent diffusion.

 # Model Notes

 * **iclight_sd15_fc.safetensors** - The default relighting model, conditioned on text and foreground.
 You can use initial latent to influence the relighting.